Restrictions on the existence of weak values in quantum mechanics: weak quantum evolution concept: Weak values of evolution operator and quantum transition probability

-Obviously, the first line of Eq.(5) represents exact statement, while the second line of that equation is nothing but the result of a certain approximation.
-Practically, in the most simple cases, such as e.g. one from AAV-paper\cite{1}, the latter approximation can be made either assuming $ \varepsilon_{A} \ll 1 $ or by taking a large enough ensemble of $ N \gg 1 $ identical quantum systems and performing a weak measurement with "ensemble-weighted" interaction Hamiltonian $ \tilde{H}_{A}=\frac{\hat{H}_{A}}{N} $ on each system in the ensemble (see \cite{1}).
-(In the latter situation it is presumed that $ N $ is so large that commutator $ [\tilde{H}_{A}(t_{1}),\tilde{H}_{A}(t_{2})] $ tends to zero for arbitrary values of $ t_{1} $ and $ t_{2} $, see Ref.[1]).
-Obviously, in both situations the approximation (5) turns out to be crucial for the entire concept of operator weak values. \textit{Therefore, one may think of the second line of Eq.(5) as of independent definition of "weak quantum evolution", the latter can be regarded as a special sort of quantum evolution associated with the existence of weak values of a given weakly measured observable between system's pre- and post-selections.} In what follows I will reveal and explain the basic distinctive features of a novel "\textit{weak quantum evolution}" (or simply, \textit{weak evolution}) phenomenon.
+Obviously, Eq.(5) represents exact statement, while Eq.(6) is nothing but the result of a certain approximation.
+Practically, in the most simple cases, such as e.g. one from AAV-paper\cite{1}, the latter approximation can be made either assuming $ \varepsilon_{A} \ll 1 $ or by taking a large enough ensemble of $ N \gg 1 $ identical quantum systems and performing a weak measurement with "ensemble-averaged" interaction Hamiltonian $ \tilde{H}_{A}=\frac{\hat{H}_{A}}{N} $ on each subsystem in the ensemble (see below).
+In the latter situation it is presumed that $ N $ is so large that commutator $ [\tilde{H}_{A}(t_{1}),\tilde{H}_{A}(t_{2})] $ tends to zero for arbitrary values of $ t_{1} $ and $ t_{2} $,.
+However, these assumptions provide the validity of Eq.(6) only for a single quantum object (e.g. for one electron) while for the ensemble of $ N \gg 1 $ identical weakly measured quantum objects (e.g. for the beam of electrons being initially prepared in the same quantum state $ \vert i \rangle $ each) the validity of approximation (6) requires more complicated analysis.
+Especially, as it will be shown in the next section, the approximation (6) for the ensemble of $ N \gg 1 $ identical quantum particles breaks down when $ N $ is large enough.
+It is important to mention here that related condition (4) from Ref.\cite{1} is not satisfactory for such the analysis because condition (4) from \cite{1} refers to the "cut off" of all higher orders in (5) due to the initial gaussian distribution of just one particle's coordinate with small enough spread $ \Delta $ while for the ensemble of $ N \gg 1$ identically prepared quantum particles one has evident renormalization $ \Delta \rightarrow \Delta\sqrt{N} $ for the initial spread of weakly measured observable.
+Thus, inequality (4) from \cite{1} breaks down in such the case for $ N \gg 1$.
+Anyway, the approximation (6) turns out to be crucial for the entire concept of operator weak values. \textit{Therefore, one may think of Eq.(6) as of independent definition of "weak quantum evolution", the latter can be regarded as a special sort of quantum evolution associated with the existence of weak values of a given weakly measured observable between system's pre- and post-selections.} In what follows I will reveal and explain the basic distinctive features of a novel "\textit{weak quantum evolution}" (or simply, \textit{weak evolution}) phenomenon.